nikbearbrown/Zebonastic.ai-Vol1-No1-Winter-2025/The_Theory_Behind_AI-Enhanced_Brand_Building/README.md

 - **Collaborative Design:** Tools like Figma and Designify simplify the creation and management of brand templates.

 **Implementation Exercises:**
-1. Use Figma to design templates for business cards, email signatures, and presentations.
+1. Use Midhourney or Figma to design templates for business cards, email signatures, and presentations.
 2. Create an asset library with tools like Brandfolder, including guidelines for usage.

 #### **4. Brand Messaging**
 Crafting an authentic and consistent brand voice ensures that every interaction reinforces the brand’s personality.
 AI enhances this process by optimizing tone and messaging.